Weaving Flowers from New Zealand Flax

 23 February 2009

 The book I’ve been writing, Weaving Flowers from New Zealand Flax, is now ready for sale.
 It contains detailed instructions for weaving fifteen different flower and foliage designs as well as different variations of several of the designs.
 The book also includes examples of flower arrangements for the designs, and additional flax foliage ideas for flower arrangements.
-Most of the flower designs can be woven from a single flax leaf, and are very quick to weave once you’ve had a bit of practice — many of them are much quicker to weave than the flower design shown in the instructions on my Weaving Flax Page.
+Most of the flower designs can be woven from a single flax leaf, and are very quick to weave once you’ve had a bit of practice — many of them are much quicker to weave than the flower design shown on the Weaving a flax flower page in the Instructions section of this website.

 Woven flowers also make great projects for a beginner in flax weaving, and one of the advantages of flax flowers is that any variety of New Zealand flax can be used to weave them, including the coloured, variegated flaxes that are often grown as decorative garden plants throughout the world.
 Most of the instructions in the book are illustrated with the coloured flaxes, and show how nice they look as woven flowers.
 Of course, New Zealand flax is not essential for weaving flowers.
 As I mention on my History page, Māori traditionally used many different plants for weaving.
 Really, any plant with reasonably long, strong leaves can be used for weaving flowers.